nodejs/node/doc/api/fs.markdown

 * `'ax+'` - Like `'a+'` but fails if `path` exists.

 `mode` sets the file mode (permission and sticky bits), but only if the file was created.
-It defaults to `0666`, readable and writeable.
+It defaults to `0666`, readable and writable.

 The callback gets two arguments `(err, fd)`.